MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-service-description/planning-and-deployment.md

     Weitere Informationen zum Assistenten für die Hybridkonfiguration finden Sie unter [Assistent für die Hybridkonfiguration](https://go.microsoft.com/fwlink/p/?LinkId=271734).

-- **Remote verwendete Windows PowerShell** Als Bestandteil des Exchange Online-Dienstupdates von Dezember 2011 kann Windows PowerShell remote eingesetzt werden, um Migrationsfehler zu beheben.
-Beispielsweise können Administratoren Diagnoseinformationen für Migrationsbatches sowie Migrationsstatistiken anzeigen sowie basierend auf ihren primären SMTP-Adressen Diagnoseinformationen für Benutzer abrufen.
+- **Remote Windows PowerShell** As part of the Exchange Online December 2011 Service Update, remote Windows PowerShell can be used to help troubleshoot migration errors.
+For instance, administrators can display diagnostic information for migration batches, as well as migration statistics and diagnostic information for users based on their primary SMTP addresses.

 ## <a name="feature-availability"></a>Verfügbarkeit von Funktionen